Development assessment and approvals

 - subartesian water bores used for stock or domestic purposes in certain declared subartesian areas

 - subartesian bores used for purposes other than stock or domestic use in declared subartesian areas.

 Types of assessment

 There are three levels of assessment under the Sustainable Planning Act:

 - impact assessment (not relevant to water-related development)

 - You will require a development permit before you can begin work on assessable development.

 - You will not require a development permit before undertaking any self-assessable development, but the work must comply with applicable self-assessment codes.

 Applying for a development permit

-To apply for a development permit, see information on IDAS on the Department of State Development, Infrastructure and Planning website.
+To apply for a development permit, see information on SARA on the Department of State Development, Infrastructure and Planning website.